Projects

 Looking back, I wish I could've gotten the host-migration to work.
 I had the theory worked out but didn't have time.

-Technologies: C++, C#, Unity, SFML
+Technologies: C++, Visual Studio code 2017, SFML